apache/qpid-jms/Configuration.md

 * __jms.closeTimeout__ Timeout value that controls how long the client waits on Connection close before returning.
 (By default the client waits 15 seconds for a normal close completion event).
 * __jms.connectTimeout__ Timeout value that controls how long the client waits on Connection establishment before returning with an error.
 (By default the client wait 15 seconds for a connection to be established before failing).
 * __jms.clientIDPrefix__ Optional prefix value that is used for generated Client ID values when a new Connection is created for the JMS ConnectionFactory.
 The default prefix is 'ID:'.
+* __jms.connectionIDPrefix__ Optional prefix value that is used for generated Connection ID values when a new Connection is created for the JMS ConnectionFactory.
+This connection ID is used when logging some information from the JMS Connection object so a configurable prefix can make breadcrumbing the logs easier.
+The default prefix is 'ID:'.

 These values control how many message the remote can send to the client and held in a prefetch buffer for each consumer instance.